f1ames/maprereduce/README.md

     mr.feed(data); // data is Array

+And to ger results (at any time), use:

+    var result = mr.result;

 Filtering values
 ---

 Normally the value returned by map function is used as a key in resulting object.
-If the returned value is === undefined or null, the key and all releated values will be filtered and will not occur in resulting object.
+If the returned value is === undefined or null, the key and all releated values will be filtered and will not occur in resulting object, e.g.

+    var map = function(item) {
+        return item.length > 2 ? item.length : null; // So all items shorter than 3 will be filtered
+    }